BrockAkerman/BrockAkerman.github.io/_projects/NCSU_Courses/ST501/st501-project.md

 ### Project Overview

-This project, completed for ST 501, focused on analyzing and visualizing data using R. I used several key R packages, including `ggplot2` for creating detailed plots, `dplyr` for data manipulation, and `knitr` for generating reproducible reports.
+This analysis, completed for ST 501, focused on explaining the fundamentals behind the central limit theorem.
+Using visualization tools from ggplot and baseR as a visual aide, I discussed and applied the central limit theorem to the Poisson distribution, the Exponential distribution and a simulation using a Monte Carlo algorithm.
+By modifying the distribution inputs, I was able to demonstrate the effects of sampling size, the rate paramter and the scale parameter had on convergence in density plots.  `dplyr` was utilized for data manipulation, and `knitr` for generating reproducible reports.
+One of the many sampling plots is shown below.

+<img src="/assets/media/thumbs/ProjectAssets/NCSU_Assets/ST501/MainTile.png" alt="ST501 Project Main Tile" style="width:100%; max-width:600px; display:block; margin:auto;">

 ### Key Deliverables

-- **Final Report:** You can view the full report here: [Final Report (PDF)]({{ '_projects/NCSU_Courses/ST501/RProject/Rproject.pdf' | relative_url }}).
+- **Submitted Analysis:** You can view the full report here: [Final Report (PDF)]({{ '_projects/NCSU_Courses/ST501/RProject/RProject_RScript_BrockAkerman.pdf' | relative_url }}).

-<img src="/assets/media/thumbs/ProjectAssets/NCSU_Assets/ST501/MainTile.png" alt="ST501 Project Main Tile" style="width:100%; max-width:600px; display:block; margin:auto;">

-The goal was to apply statistical concepts to a real-world dataset.
-The project involved data cleaning, exploratory data analysis, and fitting a regression model to predict an outcome variable.
-The final report detailed my methodology, findings, and conclusions.